rdpharr/game_clone_blog/index.md

 3. Setup a Godot MCP from godot-mcp
 4. Tell your AI Coding agent (Cursor, Claude, whatever) to build the thing from the design doc

-Or just follow along while I try to make this owkr for me
+Or just follow along while I try to make this work for me

 ---